MECHANISMS OF SEXUAL MATURITY

 Experts have noted recently that puberty starts earlier than ever in children, between the ages of 8 to 13 years for girls and from 9 to 14 years for boys.

 At an early stage of puberty (within the permissible age range during normal development) sex hormones trigger a rapid restructuring of the body.
 Depending on the child’s gender, female or male hormones are activated, and start managing the formation and functioning of sex organs.
 The body’s structure and the functioning of several organs change.
 Sweat and sebaceous glands become more active, leading to increased hair growth.
 Circulatory and endocrine systems also run faster, affecting especially the formation of adipose tissue.

 Age-related changes in external sexual signs should begin in a timely manner.
-Normally, girls at the age of 13 begin to form the mammary glands, while boys see the enlargement of the testicles and penis.
-Growth of facial hair and pubic hair alone is not a sufficient proof of normal hormonal development.
+Normally, the mammary glands begin to be formed in girls at the age of 13, while boys see the enlargement of testicles and penis.
+Growth of facial hair and pubic hair alone is not enough proof of normal hormonal development.

-The lack of development of external sexual signs by this age indicates a delay in sexual development and a hormonal impairment.
-Premature puberty may also require consultation with a specialist and certain correction.
-The reasons for the delayed or premature sexual development can lie a disruption of the hormonal and central nervous systems, malnutrition, environmental and ecological situation, chronic diseases, developmental disorders during the embryonic phase, genetic and hereditary factors.
+The lack of development of external sexual signs by this age indicates a delay in sexual development as well as a hormonal impairment.
+Premature puberty may also require consultation with a specialist and certain corrections.
+The reasons for delayed or premature sexual development can lie in a disruption of the hormonal and central nervous systems, malnutrition, environmental and ecological situations, chronic diseases, developmental disorders during the embryonic phase in addition to genetic and hereditary factors.

-If left untreated delayed or advanced puberty and growth disorders may lead to depression, behavioral problems, low self-esteem, poor academic performance, short stature, disproportionate development and fragility of bones, susceptibility to frequent fractures and infertility in the future.
+If left untreated, delayed or advanced puberty and growth disorders may lead to depression, behavioural problems, low self-esteem, poor academic performance, short stature, disproportionate development and fragility of bones, susceptibility to frequent fractures and future infertility.